 Larrabee State Park is also located along the drive.

-The highlight of Chuckanut Drive for my husband (aka theTravelerskether) and I is our favorite restaurant, the Oyster Bar.
+For my husband (aka theTravelerskether) and I, the highlight of Chuckanut Drive is our favorite restaurant, the Oyster Bar.
 This is our go to spot for special occasions or anytime we want a fabulous meal, and since we were celebrating his milestone birthday, we of course, had to stop for lunch.
-I have written about this restaurant before, click here for that blog post.
+I have written about this restaurant before, click here to read more.

 I highly recommend the Oyster Bar; the food, service and view are all spectacular.